sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 ### The hash-entry Array

-CoSWID adds explicit support for the representation of hash entries using algorithms that are registered in the IANA "Named Information Hash Algorithm Registry" using the hash member (index 7) and the corresponding hash-entry type.
+CoSWID adds explicit support for the representation of hash entries using algorithms that are registered in the IANA "Named Information Hash Algorithm Registry" {{NIHAR}} using the hash member (index 7) and the corresponding hash-entry type.
 This is the equivalent of the namespace qualified "hash" attribute in {{SWID}}.

 ~~~~ CDDL
 hash-entry = [